kathrynandersondata/COVID_UpcomingElection/README.md

 In politics.py, I explored my first theory: There is a correlation between a county's political affiliation and the extent to which it is devastated by COVID-19.

 I found a strong association between Democratic counties and counties with high instances of COVID.
+I noticed the median number of cases for Democratic counties was 2240 cases compared to just 686 cases for Republican ones, and the difference was much more stark when analyzing averages (11,415 versus 1,799).

 After digging into this further, I noticed that these Democratic counties had very large populations and that Republican counties tended to be less dense.
 In fact, 87 of the largest 100 counties in the US voted Democrat in the 2020 Election, and the average size of a Democratic county is more than 7 times the size of the average Republican county.
 However, 82% of counties are Republican.

 I decided to run a linear regression analysis using SciKit Learn.
 I started by removing outliers that would skew the regression results, so limited my population size to under 4 million and my case count to under 100,000.
 I then assessed the correlation between population size and case count for both Democratic and Republican counties.
 Unsurprisingly, both experienced an incredibly strong correlation, with Republican counties showing a 0.86 correlation and Democratic counties having a 0.82 correlation.
 This shows that the relationship is stronger in Republican counties between population size and case counts, while there is slightly more variance in Democratic counties.